Sports Massage Marylebone W1

 What to Expect on your First Appointment

 During the first massage session you will be asked about your current general health, whether you have any recent injuries or conditions.
-The massage therapist will then leave the treatment room and allow you to dress down to your underwear.
+Matthew Glithero (your massage therapist) will then leave the treatment room and allow you to dress down to your underwear.
 Then lie onto the treatment plinth on your front face down placing a towel onto your back.
 The therapist will then return into the treatment room and start with your professional massage session.
 Our therapists are open to feedback if the massage pressure is too much or not enough then just let them know.